NCAR/rda-bufr-decode-ADPupa/configs/README.md

                                 including the location where the Greenwich Meridian meets the equator.

-bufrupprair_config_high         Retrieves stations within the specified elevation range
+bufrupprair_config_elev         Retrieves stations within the specified elevation range,

-bufrupprair_config_idl          Retrieves stations inside a latitude-
+                                specified in meters

-                                  longitude boundary for the Bering Strait region, on either side of the International Date Line.
+bufrupprair_config_idl          Retrieves stations inside a latitude-longitude boundary
+                                for the Bering Strait region, on either side of the International Date Line.
 Note that this includes where the longitude changes from maximum west (-179.9) to maximum east (179.9)

 bufrupprair_config_US_def       Retrieves observations within a latitude-longitude boundary
                                 that includes the 48 contiguous United States